Everything You Need to Pack a Perfect Picnic

 Essential Side Dishes

-The sandwiches and the proteins might be the main event, but we all know that the side dishes are the more exciting part of the picnic!
+The sandwiches and the proteins might be the main event, but we all know that the side dishes are the most exciting part of the picnic!

 Ironically, a picnic is where you’ll eat more salad in one sitting than you might eat all year long.
 However, we’re not talking about super-healthy leafy greens here.
 Picnics are showcases for pasta salads, bean salads, potato salads, and all that good stuff.

-That’s not to say that you can’t make a tasty green salad with fresh veggies or even a fruit salad to balance things out, but we know which ones you really want!
+That’s not to say that you can’t make a tasty green salad with fresh veggies like cherry tomatoes or cucumber or even a fruit salad to balance things out with sweet grapes and watermelon, but we know which ones you really want!

-Plus, they should be super cold and fresh by the time they hit the Tupperware.
+Plus, salads and dips should be super cold and fresh by the time they hit the Tupperware.
 Food poisoning?
 No thanks.

 The Beverage Situation